-London Mobility was an excursion to Hackney, London to reconsider the reality of the commons – in this case space that is free to be accessed and used by everyone.
-Facilitated by Unigrowcity, we researched such commons spaces within the Hackney Marshes and neighborhood focusing on two primary applications that challenge and reinstate ideas of public ownership: Food and Dwelling.
-By visiting many projects and people we have gained insights on practical approaches toward climate-change, sustainability, and locating more healthier and equitable ways of living within urbanity.
+London Mobility was an excursion to the Hackney area in London to reconsider the reality of the commons – in this case, a space that is free to be accessed and used by everyone.
+With the help of the Unigrowcity exchange network, we researched such commons in the Hackney Marshes and the surrounding neighbourhood, focusing on two primary applications that challenge and reinstate ideas of public ownership: food and dwelling.
+By visiting many projects and people we gained insight into practical approaches toward climate change, sustainability, and healthier and more equitable ways of living in an urban environment.
 Hackney is an interesting case as the region has been in great transition for some time.

 Title: London Mobility

 Date: May 19 – May 23, 2013

 The Unigrowcity group visited a variety of different projects that are concerned with the growing, preparation, and consumption of food in the neighbourhood of Hackney.
 With the relational object of food these project attempt to make the community realize the benefits of the commons, in the sense that shared food is shared community.
 Also the growing of food locally, on common space is directly linked issues regarding climate change and sustainable ways of living in the city.great transition for some time.

 The People’s Kitchen at Passing Clouds prepares weekly meals for the community, which are solely made from food waste.
 Nearby shops donate vegetables, bread, herbs, salads, partly because they are close to expiring and thus not able to be sold anymore and partly out of enthusiasm for the project.
 The project raises issues of, most obviously, food waste, but it also creates a community feeling, brings people together who are interested in more sustainable ways of dealing with food.